alan-turing-institute/asg-research-communications/README.md

 - the unique role ASG plays in cultivating diverse endeavours and
 - the influence of the Turing’s network-convening capability ASG's work.

+Specifically, the outputs will address these questions:

+1. What was the ASG research contribution?
+1. Why was ASG uniquely placed to do this?
+1. How did Turing network convening capability add to the work?
+1. What was the real-world impact of the research?

 ## Background

 AI for Science and Government (ASG) at The Alan Turing Institute is a major integrated research programme with a goal to deploy AI and data science in priority areas to support the UK economy.